128technology/docs/docs/howto_ms365.md

 sidebar_label: Microsoft 365
 ---

 128T optimizes Microsoft 365 sessions, allowing you to easily configure the associated services to be delivered using the recommended [network connectivity principles](https://docs.microsoft.com/en-us/office365/enterprise/office-365-network-connectivity-principles).
-It uses an [AppID module](/docs/concepts_appid/#appid-using-modules) for automatic discovery of Microsoft 365 endpoints, and simple service definition.
+It uses an [AppID module](concepts_appid/#appid-using-modules) for automatic discovery of Microsoft 365 endpoints, and simple service definition.

-:::note
+:::info
 Microsoft 365, or M365 is formerly known as Office 365, or O365.
 :::